Secure Your Spot: Limited-time for Free Consultations With Top Advisors Ending Soon

 What is the TSP Rule of 55?

-The Rule of 55 allows federal employees aged 55 or older to withdraw funds from their TSP accounts without paying the 10% early withdrawal penalty.
+The tsp rule of 55 withdrawal rules allows federal employees aged 55 or older to withdraw funds from their TSP accounts without paying the 10% early withdrawal penalty.
 This provision applies to individuals who leave their jobs at age 55 or later for any reason, including voluntary retirement.
 It provides an opportunity for early retirees to bridge the gap between leaving the workforce and accessing other retirement benefits, such as Social Security or private pensions.

 Key Features of the Rule of 55